reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 ## Issues

 >[!TIP]
->If you encounter any bugs or issues while playing the list, the [reyqune's discord server](https://discord.gg/ty62eQTdkE) support server is preferred and will have the fastest turn around time for support.
+>If you encounter any bugs or issues while playing the list, go to the [reyqune's discord server](https://discord.gg/ty62eQTdkE) for help.

 ## Credits and Thanks